Libya NOC chief says oil output is 1.2 million bpd | Headlines

 - Country:

-Libya's National Oil Corporation (NOC) chief Farhat Bengdara said on Tuesday that oil output had risen to 1.2 million barrels per day from 600,000 barrels per day three months ago.
+Libya's National Oil Corporation (NOC) chief Farhat Bengdara said on Tuesday that oil output had risen to 1.2 million barrels per day (bpd) from 600,000 bpd three months ago and that NOC does not expect any disruption in oil production.

+Oil production has been repeatedly hit in Libya by groups blockading facilities, sometimes to demand material benefits but also as a tactic to achieve wider political ends.
+During the last major bout of conflict, groups affiliated with eastern commander Khalifa Haftar cut nearly all of Libya's oil output for eight months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)